d3rbastl3r/ATMega8_voltage_logger_slave/README.md

  # ATMega8 single cell voltage reader slave
- Read the voltage of a single cell and transport the data via to the master device
+ Read the voltage of a single cell and transport the data to the master device

  # PIN Assignments
  Overview of used Pins